How to Apply Custom Freeze Panes in Excel (3 Easy Ways)

 End Sub

-• After running the code, it will freeze Columns A, B & C, and rows above Row 8.
+• After running the code, Columns A, B & C and the rows above Row 8 will be frozen.

 Things To Remember